inca-viewer/inca/README.md

 Windows - firefox and chrome compatible<br>
 # File explorer, media viewer for disabled

-Creates web pages of your local media<br>
+Creates beautiful web pages of your local media<br>
-Like putting 'File Explorer' in your browser<br>
+Like putting 'File Explorer' in your browser<br><br>
-Or a local website of your hard drive<br>

 Only 80kB of easy to read AutoHotkey script source code<br>
 Is lightweight, portable (no installation), does not mess with any media, settings or files<br>

 # Features:

-Beautiful media viewer in browser<br>
 Instant video thumbsheets. (middle click)<br>
 Randomize / shuffle folders<br>
 Speed, width, magnify & volume with mouse gestures<br><br>